fatzebra/Ruby-Library/README.md

 Release 3.2.1 for API version 1.0

-A Ruby client for the [Fat Zebra](https://www.fatzebra.com.au) Online Payment Gateway (for Australian Merchants)
+A Ruby client for the [Fat Zebra](https://www.fatzebra.com) Online Payment Gateway

 Dependencies
 ------------